 Step 5: Submersion

-Hang your damascus piece in the container of acid so that it hangs freely and doesn’t touch the sides or bottom of the container.
+With a wire, hang your damascus piece in the container of acid so that it hangs freely and doesn’t touch the bottom of the container.

-Let your piece remain in the acid for 10 to 15 minutes.
+Let your piece remain in the acid for 10 minutes total or until you achieve the depth you want.

 Step 6: Neutralization